glytoucan/glytoucan/manual/registration-result.md

 <br>

-The information from the sequence will be converted into RDF format and accessible from the glytoucan [endpoint](http://ts.glytoucan.org/sparql).
-As the data will be in [glycoRDF](http://glycoinfo.org/glycoRDF) and [glytoucanRDF](http://glycoinfo.org/rdf) ontologies, it is possible to extract information about the sequence and any other linked data using standard SPARQL.
+The information from the sequence will be converted into RDF format and accessible from the GlyTouCan [endpoint](http://ts.glytoucan.org/sparql).
+As the data will be in [glycoRDF](http://glycoinfo.org/glycoRDF) and [GlyTouCanRDF](http://glycoinfo.org/rdf) ontologies, it is possible to extract information about the sequence and any other linked data using standard SPARQL.

 * conversion to WURCS